Image of a woman on a couch for a post asking the question "is mystery shopping legit?"

 This is side income, not a full-time salary.
 But it proves that mystery shopping is legit as a way to pad your wallet.
 The people who earn the most tend to live in big metro areas with lots of shops.
 They also work with many firms at once to keep a steady flow of jobs.

 Payback adds real value too.
 Free meals, oil changes, and shopping trips add up fast.
 Many shoppers say the perks matter as much as the cash pay.
+For a full breakdown, check out our guide on how much mystery shoppers really make.

 Reality check: Anyone who claims you can earn $50,000 or more per year from mystery shopping alone is not telling the truth.
 Treat it as a fun, flexible side gig — not a career path.